-The District School Board or School Authority
+The Grand Erie District School Board

-- establishes School Board Policy and Practices that comply with the Education Act, regulations, and policy/program memoranda; - monitors school compliance with the Education Act, regulations, and policy/program memoranda; - requires staff to comply with the Education Act, regulations, and policy/program memoranda; - provides appropriately qualified staff to provide programs and services for the exceptional pupils of the Board; - obtains the appropriate funding and reports on the expenditures for Special Education; - develops and maintains a Special Education Plan that is amended from time to time to meet the current needs of the exceptional pupils of the Board; - reviews the Plan annually and submits amendments to the Minister of Education;
+- establishes School Board Policy and Practices that comply with the Education Act, regulations, and policy/program memoranda; - monitors school compliance with the Education Act, regulations, and policy/program memoranda; - requires staff to comply with the Education Act, regulations, and policy/program memoranda; - provides appropriately qualified staff to provide programs and services for the exceptional pupils of the Board; - obtains the appropriate funding and reports on the expenditures for Special Education; - develops and maintains a Special Education Plan that is amended from time to time to meet the current needs of the exceptional pupils of the Board;

-- provides statistical reports to the Ministry as required and as requested; - prepares a parent/guardian guide to provide information about Special Education programs, services, and procedures; - establishes one or more IPRC's to identify exceptional pupils and determine appropriate placements for them; - establishes a Special Education Advisory Committee (SEAC); - provides professional development to Special Education staff.
+- reviews the Plan annually in accordance with Regulation 306.
+Every two years will prepare and approve a report on the special education programs and special education services provided by the board and will submit it to the Ministry of Education; - provides statistical reports to the Ministry as required and as requested; - prepares a parent/guardian guide to provide information about Special Education programs, services, and procedures; - establishes one or more IPRC's to identify exceptional pupils and determine appropriate placements for them; - establishes a Special Education Advisory Committee (SEAC); - provides professional development to Special Education staff.